Install Edge Orchestrator#

 When using custom non-self signed certificate:

-Find the external IPs allocated to services reachable from outside of the cluster (see EXTERNAL-IP in the output):
+Find the external IPs allocated to services reachable from outside of the cluster (see the EXTERNAL-IP in the output):

 kubectl get services argocd-server -n argocd